All Episodes

 Thank you.

-Um but I the reason I was calling is that I'm a little bit concerned about your portrayal of both the economy, because I I think you said earlier that it's continue continuing to spiral down, and of the Federal Reserve.
+But the reason I was calling is that I'm a little bit concerned about your betrayal of both the economy, because I think you said earlier that it's continuing to spiral down and of the Federal Reserve.

 I think both of those things are wrong.

-Um because, you know, just looking at the economic numbers we got this morning, I mean, we had you know, pending new home sales were supposed to be negative.
+Because, you know, just looking at the economic numbers we got this morning, I mean, we had, you know, pending new home sales were supposed to be negative.

-They were up ten percent, and most of the retailers were reporting their November retail sales at over six percent up, which is a huge number.
+And most of the retailers were reporting their November retail sales at over 6% up, which is a huge number.

 I just want to tell you something, Michael.